 You should begin the research process early (within the first year).
 This might feel difficult to do because you will be engaged in so many pressing coursework demands, but it is important that you make time to connect with faculty whose research has interest and potential for you.
-This is an important way to build a professional identity, begin to fulfill the pre-dissertation research requirement, and prepare for your dissertation.
+This is an important way to build a professional identity, begin to fulfill the residency research requirement, and prepare for your dissertation.
 Let faculty know of your interests, talents, and needs.

 All Counselor Education and Supervision doctoral students are strongly encouraged to become actively involved in professional counseling organizations.
-Doctoral students are encouraged to attend Counselor Education and Supervision Ph.D.
-Program Student Handbook AY 2022-2023 | p.
-19 conferences related to counselor education and supervision.
+Doctoral students are encouraged to attend conferences related to counselor education and supervision.
 Presenting at conferences is an important opportunity to gain experience and network with other professionals.
 Students are required to author scholarly works and encouraged to present their findings at professional conferences.
 Such publications and presentations may potentially increase students' marketability post-graduation.
 Often, class assignments involve the initial version of a paper that might be refined for publication.
-Students are encouraged to follow-up and develop these papers and to discuss opportunities to write and co-author, with their Major Professor and/or other faculty members.
+Students are encouraged to follow-up and develop these papers and to discuss opportunities to write and co-author, with their Advisor and/or other faculty members.